BertoPolo/capstone-interface/IMPROVEMENTS_TODO.md

 - Change navigation among pages, from states to params
 - Testing/Jest
 - Params is getting filters from \_id but it's better to get them from the name
-- Move token from redux to sessionStorage
+- Move token from redux to sessionStorage or localStorage

-## Actives TO DO

 - Implement to see filters and M/cats in route/path ( params ) => then modify searches to be by params
 - Wait for the new design to check all responsiveness
 - Fix rollback, since updates, is not working properly